MasseyHacks/general/README.md

 ###Task(s) to be Claimed
 + Sick playlist for opening/closing ceremonies & maybe throughout the day (not the most urgent task)
     + the provincial playlist wasn't too bad
++ Purchase food and drinks and small prizes
++ Talk to teachers (Tristhal)

 ###Tasks Assigned
 + @descrip @michaelfonzo